 Charting the daring rescue of six Americans from Iran in 1980 amidst the nightmare that followed the overthrow of the government, Affleck’s CIA officer Tony Mendez, whose speciality is getting people out of hazardous places, comes up with a plan that’s so crazy it might just work – the six are a Canadian film crew there to scout locations for a new science fiction movie, the ‘ARGO’ of the title.
 He flies into Tehran, brings them out of their hiding place at the Canadian ambassador’s house and they all fly out together under that cover.
 That could work, right?

-Along with Chris Messina, Kyle Chandler, Titus Welliver, and Zeljko Ivanek at CIA headquarters, these are just some of the glittering collection of actors that Affleck has assembled for this film – Victor Garber brings a warmth and humanity to the Canadian ambassador, John Goodman and Alan Arkin are terrific as the Hollywood men – make-up artists John Chambers and film producer Lester Siegel respectively – that Mendez goes to for help in creating this fake movie, providing some great moments of light relief amidst the sweaty palm tension that pervades the rest of Chris Terrio’s sharp script.
+Along with Chris Messina, Kyle Chandler, Titus Welliver, and Zeljko Ivanek at CIA headquarters, these are just some of the glittering collection of actors that Affleck has assembled for this film – Victor Garber brings a warmth and humanity to the Canadian ambassador, John Goodman and Alan Arkin are terrific as the Hollywood men – make-up artists John Chambers and film producer Lester Siegel respectively – that Mendez goes to for help in creating this fake movie, providing some great moments of light relief amidst the sweaty palm tension that pervades the rest of Chris Terrio’s very sharp script.